 1. Corporate leaders today say employees who can work effectively in a team are in high demand.
 In American kindergarten, though, children do solitary academic activities such as reading, writing, and technology.
 Japanese kindergarten has a cooperative approach with children learning together through play, real world experiences, and exploration.

-2. Kindergarten teachers in the United States are saddled with an enormous checklist of Common Core standards to teach and assess.
-This reduces their autonomy in the classroom.
+2. Kindergarten teachers in the US are hog-tied with a lengthy checklist of Common Core standards to teach and assess.
+This reduces their autonomy and creativity in the classroom.
 Kindergarten teaches in Japan have fewer goals, giving them leeway to instruct as they see fit and meet the unique needs of each child.

-4. With so many academic skills to introduce and assess, kindergarten teachers in the United States spend an exorbitant amount of time on classroom management (establishing rules, disciplining, setting up reward systems).
-Because academic instruction in Japan doesn't begin until children are older and developmentally ready, kindergarten teachers aren't overwhelmed by classroom management tasks.
+4. With so many academic skills to introduce and assess, kindergarten teachers in the US spend an exorbitant amount of time on classroom management (establishing rules, disciplining, setting up reward systems).
+Because academic instruction in Japan doesn't begin until children are older and developmentally ready, kindergarten teachers there aren't bogged down by by classroom management tasks.

 5. Kindergarten teachers in Japan have few classroom rules and encourage their students to explore the environment.

-6. In the United States, we insist on teaching kindergarten in ways that aren't developmentally appropriate (workbooks, teacher-directed lessons, paper-pencil tasks).
-Because young children aren't intrinsically motivated by these activities, their teachers must spend a lot of time on discipline.
+6. In the US, we insist on teaching kindergarten in ways that aren't developmentally appropriate (workbooks, teacher-directed lessons, paper-pencil tasks).
+Because their young students aren't intrinsically motivated by these activities, their teachers must spend a lot of time on discipline.
 Discipline in Japan is not an issue because kindergartners are accepted for who they are: active and curious beings who need to move, wriggle, talk, and interact with one another.